Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 Cloudflare-utils is build for Windows, Mac and Linux and the latest release is available to download from [GitHub](https://github.com/Cyb3r-Jak3/cloudflare-utils/releases/latest).
 Download the tar/zip file for your operating system and then extract the executable.

+??? abstract "Deprecated archive naming convention"
+    The archive downloads previously had the version number in the name, for example `cloudflare-utils_1.2.3_windows_amd64.zip`.
+This has been deprecated and the new naming convention is just `cloudflare-utils_windows_amd64.zip`.
+    The old naming convention will be removed in v2.0.0.

 There is also a GitHub Action available to install and run cloudflare-utils in your workflows read more: [here](./github-actions.md).

 ### Additional Installation Methods